okbob/plpgsql_check/README.md

     SELECT fx(10); -- run functions - function is checked before runtime starts it

+# Compatibility warnings

+## Assigning string to refcursor variable

+PostgreSQL cursor's and refcursor's variables are enhaced string variables that holds unique name of related portal (internal structure of Postgres that is used for cursor's implementation).
+Until PostgreSQL 16, the the portal had same name like name of cursor variable.
+PostgreSQL 16 and higher change this mechanism and by default related portal will be named by some unique name.
+It solves some issues with cursors in nested blocks or when cursor is used in recursive called function.

+With mentioned change, the refcursor's variable should to take value from another refcursor variable or from some cursor varible (when cursor is opened).

+    -- obsolete pattern
+    DECLARE
+      cur CURSOR FOR SELECT 1;
+      rcur refcursor;
+    BEGIN
+      rcur := 'cur';
+      OPEN cur;
+      ...

+    -- new pattern
+    DECLARE
+      cur CURSOR FOR SELECT 1;
+      rcur refcursor;
+    BEGIN
+      OPEN cur;
+      rcur := cur;
+      ...

+When `compatibility_warnings` flag is active, then `plpgsql_check` try to identify some fishy assigning to refcursor's variable or returning of refcursor's values:

+    CREATE OR REPLACE FUNCTION public.foo()
+     RETURNS refcursor
+    AS $$
+    declare
+       c cursor for select 1;
+       r refcursor;
+    begin
+      open c;
+      r := 'c';
+      return r;
+    end;
+    $$ LANGUAGE plpgsql;

+    select * from plpgsql_check_function('foo', extra_warnings =>false, compatibility_warnings => true);
+    ┌───────────────────────────────────────────────────────────────────────────────────┐
+    │                              plpgsql_check_function                               │
+    ╞═══════════════════════════════════════════════════════════════════════════════════╡
+    │ compatibility:00000:6:assignment:obsolete setting of refcursor or cursor variable │
+    │ Detail: Internal name of cursor should not be specified by users.                 │ │ Context: at assignment to variable "r" declared on line 3                         │ └───────────────────────────────────────────────────────────────────────────────────┘
+    (3 rows)

 # Limits

 <i>plpgsql_check</i> should find almost all errors on really static code.
 When developers use